ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-jholland-mops-taxonomy.md

 observations of video delivery issues in practice.

-Making specific recommendations for mitigating these issues is out of scope (though some existing mitigations might be mentioned in passing).
+Making specific recommendations for mitigating these issues is out of scope, though some existing mitigations are mentioned in passing.
 The intent is to provide a point of reference for future solution proposals to use in describing how new technologies address or avoid these existing observed problems.